manjarikulkarni/Password-Generator/README.md

 # Password-Generator
-Generates the Password of Your Choice !!
+Generates the Password of Your Choice , with the desired number of alphabets, numbers or special characters